CesiumGS/3d-tiles/Styling/README.md

 A [Vector Tile](../TileFormats/VectorData/README.md) is a collection of vector features such as points, polygons, and polylines.
 Vector features can be styled similar to other features with `color` and `show`.
 Points have several other styling options:

-The following style properties apply to geometry features in vector tiles:
+The following style properties apply to polygon and polyline features in vector tiles:

 | Style | Type | Description | Default |
 | --- | --- | --- | --- |